 Fat Brain Toys MiniSpinny

-The MiniSpinny makes for some excellent grab and go sensory entertainment.
-The 3 colorful propellers spin down a corkscrew pole, and can’t fall off thanks to the stoppers on each end.
-Flip it over to give it another go.
-10+ months.
-Find it on Fat Brain Toys, Amazon and Target.
+Three colorful propellers spin down a corkscrew pole and can't fall off thanks to stoppers on each end.
+Flip it over and do it again.
+A great self-contained toy for this age.
+12+ months.
+Find it at Target or Fat Brain Toys.

 Buckle Toys

-These fun toys come in a variety of shapes and styles but all of them include buckets that can be clipped and unclipped.
-Not only is it a great way to keep littles entertained, but it also helps build their fine motor skills.
-Know your kid on this one, though, there is a fine line between focus and frustration with toys like these.
+These come in various shapes, but they all include buckles that can be clipped and unclipped — a surprisingly engaging activity that also builds fine motor skills.
+Know your kid here: there's a fine line between focused and frustrated with toys like these.
 12+ months.
-Find them all on Amazon.

 Mobi Zippee

-This silicone activity toy comes with textured cords that make satisfying (not-too-loud) sound and vibration when pulled from side to side.
-It’s easy to grab and feels slightly destructive, which we all know is a favorite for this age.
-18+ months.
-Find it at Target.
+A silicone activity toy with textured cords that make a satisfying (not-too-loud) sound when pulled side to side.
+It feels slightly destructive, which this age group absolutely loves.
+12+ months.
+Find it at Macy's.

 My First Crayola Double Doodle Board